Riding the Trend or Protecting Profits | BioCardia Inc. (BCDA)

 BCDA’s Market Performance

-BCDA stocks went up by 14.20% for the week, with a monthly drop of -7.80% and a quarterly performance of -34.10%, while its annual performance rate touched -43.54%.
-The volatility ratio for the week stands at 8.54% while the volatility levels for the past 30 days are set at 9.49% for BioCardia Inc..
-The simple moving average for the period of the last 20 days is 1.97% for BCDA stocks with a simple moving average of -40.39% for the last 200 days.
+BCDA stocks went up by 45.61% for the week, with a monthly jump of 21.46% and a quarterly performance of -25.67%, while its annual performance rate touched -33.95%.
+The volatility ratio for the week stands at 12.47% while the volatility levels for the past 30 days are set at 10.67% for BioCardia Inc..
+The simple moving average for the period of the last 20 days is 26.48% for BCDA stocks with a simple moving average of -25.66% for the last 200 days.

 Insider Trading